Lightstreamer/Lightstreamer-kafka-connector/README.md

 #### `record.consume.from`

-_Optional_.
+_Optional but ineffective when [`item.snapshot.enabled.mode`](#itemsnapshotenabledmode) is set to any value other than `NONE`_.
 Specifies where to start consuming events from.
 Can be one of the following:

 - `LATEST`: Start consuming events from the end of the topic partition.
 - `EARLIEST`: Start consuming events from the beginning of the topic partition.

 The parameter sets the value of the [`auto.offset.reset`](https://kafka.apache.org/41/configuration/consumer-configs/#consumerconfigs_auto.offset.reset) key to configure the internal Kafka Consumer.

+When snapshot management is active, the connector manages partition positions explicitly: newly assigned partitions are always seeked to the beginning (so that the snapshot replay covers the full topic history), and re-assigned partitions resume from their committed offset.
+See [Snapshot management](#snapshot-management).

 Default value: `LATEST`.